navikt/syfoperson/README.md

 Commits to non-master-branch is built without automatic deploy.

 ### Cache
-This application uses Redis for caching.
-A single Redis pod is responsible for caching.
-Redis is deployed automatically on changes to workflow or config on master branch.
-For manual deploy, run: `kubectl apply -f .nais/redis-config.yaml`
+This application uses Valkey on Aiven for caching.

 ### Lint (Ktlint)
 ##### Command line